aplteam/CompareFiles/README.md

 ## Overview

-`CompareFiles` is a Dyalog APL user command that takes two or three files and feeds them to a comparison utility.
+`CompareFiles` is a Dyalog APL user command that takes two files and feeds them to a comparison utility.

 The comparison utility of your choice can be configured in an INI file ("ini.json5").